0zean/MARS-Regression-Stock-Forecast/README.md

  Forecasting the next day stock price for a given asset utilizing the multivariate adaptive regression splines algorithm and web scraping to get the VIX percent change.

- The Stock Data is first fetched using the Yahoo Finance api through the pandas-datareader library.
+ The Stock Data is first fetched using the Yahoo Finance API through the pandas-datareader library.

  Using the BeautifulSoup webscraping library, the VIX percent change is retrieved from Yahoo Finance's page to offer additional investment criteria (if the VIX % change is positive this often signifies a down turn in the overall market, if it is negative the opposite is true).

- The Stock data is then pre-processed to remove any unecessary columns and split into testing and training sets.
+ The Stock data is then pre-processed to remove any unnecessary columns and split into testing and training sets.
 The open price is used to calculate a few technical indicators to be used in the regression analysis (Hilbert Transform Dominant Cycle period and Rolling Standard Deviation).
 Any missing values are imputed using k-nearest neighbors from the fancyimpute library.

- The reulting data is transformed using a log(1+features) transform to mitigrate any exponential trends in the data and to account for the rightward skew in the data's distribution.
+ The resulting data is transformed using a log(1+features) transform to mitigate any exponential trends in the data and to account for the rightward skew in the data's distribution.

  The Feature set "X" consists of the 2 technical indicators along with the open price of the stock, and the target "Y" is the high, low, and close price, each fitted to their own regression model.

  A MARS regression is then fitted to each of the high, low and close prices separately.
+Adaboost regression is also used to better predict hard cases in each target series.
+The respective models are then used to predict the out of sample testing set, and directional accuracy is evaluated on each, being displayed in the final console output.

+ To run the program, navigate to its directory and open a command prompt.
+Then enter "python mars_forecast.py".
+As input, enter the stock ticker and opening price for the day.

 Here is an example of the visual output after running the script: